 But like lots of small businesses, you haven't figured out how to incorporate them into your marketing plan.
 The best method is to start slowly and see what works for your company

-Here are five simple ways to start using QR codes to promote your company:
+Here are five simple ways to start using QR codes to promote your company.

-Start with your business card. — One of the easiest ways to get started with QR codes is to start small.
+One of the easiest ways to get started with QR codes is to start small.

 Neil Gale, owner and CEO of Gale Web Marketing, specializes in the auto industry.
-He has seen QR codes being used in various capacities.
+He has seen QR codes used in various capacities.

-"I advise some of my clients to add a QR code to the back of their business card so that it goes straight to their website.
-Also, you can have a calendar event put into it.
-I had one auto dealer that sent out invitations with a calendar event and a QR code," Gale said.
+"I advise some of my clients to add a QR code to the back of their business card so that it goes straight to their website," he said.
+"Also, you can have a calendar event put into it.
+I had one auto dealer that sent out invitations with a calendar event and a QR code."

-"It's much more popular than just looking at the sticker on the window.
-It has boosted sales points for some of the dealers," Gale said.
+"It's much more popular than just looking at the sticker on the window," he said.
+"It has boosted sales points for some of the dealers."

+Marketing consultant Tami J. Miller said that the more you can do with a QR code, the more it will benefit your business.
 "Be fun with it.
 In the movie industry, QR codes can go to trailers and promos.
-You want that kind of immediate engagement," Miller said.
+You want that kind of immediate engagement."

 Miller believes that the opportunities to think outside of the box with QR codes are endless.
-For example, she worked with a bakery and a party company that put a QR code on a cake, which directed visitors to the party company's website.
+For example, she worked with a bakery and party company that put a QR code on a cake, which directed visitors to the party company's website.

+Another area where she sees QR codes taking off is restaurants.
 "Restaurants will say, 'Go here to see our latest promotions.'
 The QR code can provide rotating content.
-It's very cost effective because they don't have to print and hand out flyers," Miller said.
+It's very cost-effective because they don't have to print and hand out flyers."

-"Aside from putting a QR code on the back of your business card, one of the easiest ways to start off is to offer a promotion on your website or homepage.
-The QR code can lead to some kind of coupon or special offer," Miller said.
+"Aside from putting a QR code on the back of your business card, one of the easiest ways to start off is to offer a promotion on your website or homepage," Miller said.
+"The QR code can lead to some kind of coupon or special offer."

 If you work with direct mail, Miller encourages using a QR code to provide constantly changing content.

-"The QR code can go directly to an online catalog.
-You can change the back end of the QR code any time you want, so you're in control of changing promotions.
+"The QR code can go directly to an online catalog," she said.
+"You can change the back end of the QR code anytime you want, so you're in control of changing promotions.
 QR codes are effective just like any other marketing tool.
-You just have to figure out what the effectiveness is for your business, depending on your options," Miller said.
+You just have to figure out what the effectiveness is for your business, depending on your options."

-Keep QR codes organized. — Irene Williams, CEO at QRHere, LLC, has seen QR codes falter by trying to cram too much information into one code.
+Irene Williams, CEO at QRHere LLC, has seen QR codes falter by trying to cram too much information into one code.

-"A lot of people will have every piece of data they can on that code.
-Sometimes when I'm scanning the code with my phone, it doesn't even how to tier out all of the information," Williams said.
+"A lot of people will have every piece of data they can on that code," she said.
+"Sometimes when I'm scanning the code with my phone, it doesn't even how to tier out all of the information."

-She starts by separating out her QR codes, having one that is her phone number, one that is her email address and so on.
+She starts by separating her QR codes, having one that is her phone number, one that is her email address and so on.

-"Every phone is going to know what to do with that.
-Then the QR code becomes a live interactive link that is very useful," Williams said.
+"Every phone is going to know what to do with that," she said.
+"Then the QR code becomes a live interactive link that is very useful."

 While many QR codes may drive visitors to a website or catalog, one of the most effective tools is to drive visitors to special pages.

-"I have seen many QR codes where people are just driven to information that they can get on your homepage.
-If you are a music writer and want people to see your show, use your QR code to provide information on your show, not just your homepage," Williams said.
+"I have seen many QR codes where people are just driven to information that they can get on your homepage," Williams said.
+"If you are a music writer and want people to see your show, use your QR code to provide information on your show, not just your homepage."

+Williams has noticed that some of the most effective types of unique content are videos or specific sales.
 "I really like the pages that enhance the catalog or the direct mail piece that I received.
 I don't want something that takes me to the website of the catalog I'm holding.
-The QR code should enhance your experience," Williams said.
+The QR code should enhance your experience."